Resume for Carpenter

 - Knowledge of different woodworking techniques

-Remember to mention any specialized qualifications or certificates you have which distinguish you from the other candidates.
+Remember to mention any specialized qualifications or certificates you have that differentiate you from other applicants.

 4. Work Experience

-Include your previous experience for carpenter emphasizing your most important duties and achievements.
-Include the name of the company as well as your title of employment as well as the dates you were employed, and an outline of your responsibilities.
+You should highlight your previous experience in the field of carpentry focusing on your key tasks and accomplishments.
+Include the name of the business the name of your job as well as the dates you were employed, and a brief description of your responsibilities.

 Example: